Who are we?

 At ACAT, kids are welcomed with healthy snacks during an open time while they transition from school, work on homework, or engage in a quiet, creative project before heading off to two 40-minute class sessions.

-We offer music classes in piano, guitar, or violin as well as theater, art, and graphic design.
+We offer music classes in chorus, piano, guitar, or violin as well as theater, and art.
 Kids have fun exploring the arts, expressing themselves creatively, while building confidence and community as they share their learning with family and friends during two performance recitals held in December and May.

 What an ACAT afternoon looks like